annh9b/JPEGView-Static/README.md

 * Basic image processing tools can be applied realtime during viewing
 * Movie/Slideshow mode - to play folder of JPEGs as movie

+### New Features

+* Added support for ICC Color Profiles embedded in WebP, JPEG XL images.

+## Localization

+* DISABLED.
+We consider JPEGView-Static as a professional app, so English only.

+Also this approach makes all the GUI/Help terms to be named in an unified way.

+## System Requirements

+* Only 64-bit version is supported to avoid legacy garbage: Windows 7/8/10/11 64-bit or later

 ## Collaboration with [Second Life Metaverse](https://en.wikipedia.org/wiki/Second_Life)

 JPEGView-Static appears to be extremely useful in converting [WebP](https://en.wikipedia.org/wiki/WebP) files to jpg images